-Explore cinematic arts and multimedia communications as they relate to careers in journalism, television/film, web and other multimedia industries.
-As part of this class you will explore all aspects of filmmaking, broadcasting and advertising.
-You will work with a team of students who share your goals to develop professional quality projects that will be viewed on STCN, a Stafford Technical Center Network of online television and Youtube programming, PEGTV, Vermont PBS and other stations.
-Our newly updated television studio and camera equipment offers a chance to explore your personal interests while gaining valuable skills.
-You will be using the control room and studio to create newscasts, film in front of the green screen, and grow as a videographer.
+Explore video communications as it relates to careers in journalism, television/film, web and other industries.
+You will explore aspects of filmmaking, broadcasting and advertising.
+You will work with a team of students who share your goals to develop professional quality projects.
+These projects will be viewed on STCN, a Stafford Technical Center Network of Youtube programming, PEGTV, and other stations.
+Our newly updated equipment offers a chance to explore your personal interests while gaining valuable skills.
+You will be using the control room and studio to create public service announcements, film in front of the green screen, and grow as a videographer.
 This is your chance to be part of an award-winning program whose graduates have gone on to successful careers in Vermont and across the country.

 What We Do

 Students will use state of the art technology to take part in all aspects of video productions.
 They will develop skills towards becoming one of the top video producers in the field.
 The skills will include planning, writing, shooting, editing, and distributing their finished products over a professional medium.
 Course content develops critical thinking skills, visual storytelling, problem solving and creative expression.
 Internships are also possible for advanced students.